BasantaChaulagain/dsse/README.md

 ## Forensic Analysis

 Forensic analysis is can either by backtracking or forward tracking.
-Investigator needs to specify the type of analysis (backtracking or AUDIT_ft), process identifier (pid) or file inode to analyze and the initial database table containing the mapping of pids and inodes to their respective process name and file names respectively.
+Investigator needs to specify the type of analysis (backtracking or AUDIT_ft), process identifier (pid) or file inode to analyze and the audit log file containing the attack logs.

-1. Create a initial database from the log that contains the mapping of pids and inodes to their respective process names and filenames.
-The following command will create a file named `mot_data_theft.csv_init_table.dat` in `sample_data` directory, which is used for analysis.
+1. Create aninitial database from the log file that contains the mapping of pids and inodes to their respective process names and filenames.
+The following command will create a file named `a1.data_theft.csv_init_table.dat` in `sample_data` directory, which is used for analysis.
 Note: The table can be generated using `./AUDIT_ft` command as well, and `-p 1` denotes a dummy pid.
 You just need to run this command once for a log file.
 ```
+cd client/
-./AUDIT_bt -i sample_data/mot_data_theft.csv -p 1
+./AUDIT_bt -i sample_data/a1.data_theft.csv -p 1
 ```

-2. Using the table generated in step 1, perform a forward tracking analysis on a stolen file `salary_sheet.csv (inode: 22550385)`.
+2. Go to the investigator folder and perform a forward tracking analysis on a stolen file `salary_sheet.csv (inode: 22550385)`.
 This will create a graph named `AUDIT_ft.gv`.
 Use `./AUDIT_bt` for backtracking and `-p` option to analyze pid.
 ```
-./AUDIT_ft -t sample_data/mot_data_theft.csv_init_table.dat -f 22550385
+cd ../investigator/
+./forensics.sh ft a1.data_theft.csv f 22550385
 ```

 3. Convert the text graph data to a visual form using `graphviz`.
 Note: Install graphviz with `sudo apt install graphviz`, if not installed.